Defining the future of recycling

 Test 3 - Tuesday 22nd November 2005 at 10.30

-Fruit and Vegetable Waste
+Fruit & Vegetable Waste

 1.21 tonnes of fruit and vegetable waste, with wooden crates and cardboard boxes, with a volume of approx 103 metres was chopped and mixed by a Shelbourne Reynolds Powermix wagon.